Click on a topic for more information.

 Birth records The legal and demographic information on most birth records is public.
 Information on records for children born to unmarried parents is confidential unless the mother indicated at the time of birth that the record should be public.
 All health information and social security numbers are private.

 All data on a death record is public, including the medical data and decedent’s social security number.

 The data on fetal death reports is classified the same as birth records.

-Each county is required to report monthly and annual counts of marriage certificates filed to the Office of Vital Records.
-The Office of Vital Records does not register marriages.
+Each county is required to report monthly and annual counts of marriage certificates filed to the Office of Vital Records at the Minnesota Department of Health.

-A parent notice or “parent verification” is a form for parents to review the information on their child's birth record.
-It may be used to request corrections (if needed) and to order certificates.
+A parent notice or “parent verification” form is printed with the information that will appear on the child's birth certificate.
+Parents can review the information that will be on the birth certificate for accuracy and use the form to request corrections (if needed) and to order certificates.

 All government records must be maintained in accordance with a record retention schedule.
 Birth and death records are maintained forever, but many of the documents you deal with daily should not be kept indefinitely.
-Retention Schedule Number 04-115 (PDF: 7.6MB/5 pages) was created in 2004 for use by local issuance offices to help manage birth and death records.
+Retention Schedule Number 04-115 (PDF) was created in 2004 for use by local issuance offices to help manage birth and death records.